-Tradition relates that the Prophet Ayub (Job) here struck his staff into the ground, creating a well (chashmeh), to whose water believers were attracted for its healing powers.
+Tradition relates that the Prophet Ayub (Job) struck his staff into the ground on the site of this shrine, creating a well (chashmah), to whose water believers were attracted for its healing powers.

 Golombek, L. and Wilber, D. eds.
 1988.
 The Timurid Architecture of Iran and Turan Princeton: Princeton University Press, 226-227